+Enrollment Fees

+1. A non-refundable fee must accompany each application for enrollment.
+This fee will be refunded upon request in case the Seminary rejects the applicant......\$ 5.00 2.
+All students enrolled for eight semester hours or more will be charged the full tuition fee per semester.
+All tuition fees must be paid not later than registration day of the semester.
+(This is a nominal fee and represents only a fraction of the actual cost of a student's instruction.)

+3. Students enrolled for less than eight semester hours will be charged a tuition fee per semester of.....

+4. Graduate students in residence, regardless of the number of hours taken, will be charged a fee per semester of.....

+5. If the doctor's dissertation is not presented during the period of the candidate's resident study, an extra fee will be charged

+6. An activity fee for each semester will be charged each student enrolled

+7. Justifiable tuition refunds will be made upon the following schedule.
+Refunds will be made only in case the Registrar authorizes the student to withdraw from Seminary and to drop without penalty or credit the courses involved.
+During the 1st or 2nd week of the semester 80% will be refunded; during the 3rd week of the semester 60% will be refunded; during the 4th week of the semester 40% will be refunded; during the 5th week of the semester 20% will be refunded; after the 5th week of the semester nothing will be refunded.

+8. A student in arrears in any account with the Seminary will not be eligible to enroll for a new semester until satisfactory arrangement is made with the Business Office.

+Dormitory Fees

-Enrollment Fees 1.
-A non-refundable fee must accompany each application for enrollment.
-This fee will be refunded only in case the Seminary rejects the applicant 5.00 nominal fee and represents only a fraction of the actual cost of a student's instruction.)
-50.00 3.
-Students enrolled for less than eight semester hours will be charged a tuition fee per semester of 25.00 5.
-If the doctor's dissertation is not presented during the 50.00 period of the candidate's resident study, an extra fee will be 25.
-00 6.
-An activity fee for each semester will be charged each stu- dent enrolled 3.00 not be eligible to enroll for a new semester until satisfactory arrangement is made with the Business Office.
-Dormitory Fees 8.
-Each student residing in the single men's dormitories will be charged a room fee per semester.
-This fee must be paid not later than the first day of each semester.
-In case a student withdraws from Seminary, refund will be made on a sliding scale.
-Students occupying dormitory rooms are required to furnish bed linen, towels and extra blankets.
-A pillow and one blanket are furnished for each bed 20.00 and the court better better the control of the cont 30.00
+9. Each student residing in the single men's dormitories will be charged a room fee per semester.
+This fee must be paid not later than registration day of the semester.
+In case a student withdraws from Seminary, refund will be made on the same sliding scale which governs refunds of tuition costs, Students occupying dormitory rooms are required to furnish bed linen, towels and extra blankets.
+A pillow and one blanket are furnished for each